MAX-786/deep-researcher-agent/PRD.md

 | **S4-R2** | Generate Basic AI Response  | As a developer, the system should generate a concise answer based on the retrieved context. | The retrieved document chunks (context) are used as input to a language model (e.g., Azure OpenAI Service - a simpler model) to generate a relevant answer to the user's query.                                  |
 | **S4-R3** | Display AI Response in UI   | As a user, I want to see the AI's answer to my question based on the uploaded documents. | The AI-generated response is displayed in the chat interface on the frontend, clearly presented to the user.                                                                                             |
 | **S4-R4** | Simple Chat History (Session) | As a user, I want to see a history of my questions and the AI's responses within the current session. | The user's queries and the AI's responses are displayed chronologically in the chat interface during the current session.
 This history is not persisted across different sessions for this PoC. |

-## 6. Technology Stack (Proposed for PoC)

-* **Frontend:** React (or a similar lightweight framework)
-* **Backend:** Python (FastAPI or Flask - for rapid development)
-* **LLM/Embedding Service:** Azure OpenAI Service (using a cost-effective model)
-* **Vector Database:** Azure Cognitive Search (Free Tier)
-* **File Storage:** Azure Blob Storage (Free Tier)
-* **Deployment (PoC):** Local development server or basic Azure App Service (Free Tier if feasible, otherwise local)

-## 7. Success Metrics for PoC

-* Successful implementation of the basic user interface.
-* Ability to upload and process at least one PDF research paper.
-* Successful generation and storage of vector embeddings for the processed document.
-* Functional semantic search that retrieves relevant chunks based on user queries.
-* Generation and display of a basic AI response based on the search results.
-* Demonstration of a simple chat-like interaction within a session.

-## 8. Out of Scope for PoC but Potential Future Enhancements

-* Knowledge graph integration for relationship analysis.
-* Support for multiple file types.
-* More sophisticated chunking and embedding strategies.
-* User authentication and persistent chat history.
-* Advanced UI features for visualizing search results or relationships.
-* Evaluation metrics for AI response quality.

-This PRD serves as a starting point for the development of the DeepResearcher AI Agent PoC.
-The requirements outlined here are prioritized for rapid development within the hackathon timeframe.
-Flexibility and adaptability will be crucial during the development process.